binerogroup/documentation/_sources/networking/load-balancer/launching-a-loadbalancer/cloud-management-portal.rst.txt

     for your load balancer and the port to that of the service you want to load balance.
 Optionally provide a description.

   - Select the load balancer protocol.
-Note that HTTPS with SSL/TLS termination is not able to be provisioned from the cloud management portal, but will require OpenStack Horizon (even though its available in the menu).
+Note you cannot provision HTTPS with SSL/TLS termination from the cloud management portal, but will require OpenStack Horizon (even though its available in the menu).

-  - *Verify the port number* (it may set automatically but depending on protocol you may need to set it manually).
+  - *Verify the port number* (it might set automatically but depending on protocol you might need to set it manually).
 Without it, creation will fail.

   - Press **Next**